noclat/R76/readme.md

 # R76 router
 R76 is a light-weight and lightning fast PHP router that can hold any kind of project.
-It's xtended with some configuration features to help the code organization.
+It's extended with some configuration features to help the code organization.
 R76 does not require any design pattern.

 R76 is shared under a [CC BY-SA license](http://creativecommons.org/licenses/by-sa/3.0).